 Loestrin is not suitable for everyone.
-For women who cannot take the combined pill, the mini pill may be a viable alternative.
-Also known as the progesterone only pill, in contrast to Loestrin it only contains the progesterone hormone.
-This means it produces less side effects and won't cause high blood pressure.
-It cannot be used to control your period in the same way as Loestrin and is taken everyday throughout the month, rather than for 21 days.
+For women who cannot take the combined pill, the mini-pill may be a viable alternative.
+Also known as the progestogen-only pill, in contrast to Loestrin, it only contains the progestogen hormone.
+This means it produces fewer side effects and won't cause high blood pressure.
+It cannot be used to control your period in the same way as Loestrin and is taken every day throughout the month, rather than for 21 days.

 When switching contraceptive pills you can usually start your new pill right away without any issues.
 However, it may depend on which type of pill you are switching from so ensure you follow your doctor's advice about how to start Loestrin.
-In some cases you may need to finish your current pack or overlap it with Loestrin.
+In most cases, when switching between brands of combined pills, you should finish your current pack and then start Loestrin the next day.
 As a precaution, you may be advised to use condoms for the first seven days of swapping pills.

-Some women may get pregnant as soon as they stop taking Loestrin but for others it can take longer.
-When you come off the pill it can take a couple of weeks for your natural menstrual cycle to return as your body adjusts.
-Loestrin does not have a long term effect on your fertility but there are many other factors to consider for a healthy conception such as a healthy diet and not smoking or drinking alcohol.
+Some women may get pregnant as soon as they stop taking Loestrin but for others, it can take longer.
+When you come off the pill it can take a couple of months for your natural menstrual cycle to return as your body adjusts.
+Loestrin does not have a long-term effect on your fertility but there are many other factors to consider for a healthy conception such as a healthy diet and not smoking or drinking alcohol.